dolphindb/api-cplusplus/README.md

 make -j`nproc`
 ```

-The three test executables will be generated after the compilation.
+3 executables will be generated after the compilation.

 #### 1.2 Build under Windows with MinGW